Last updated: 23-05-2024. From web page: Council Constitution.

 1. Subject to (b) below the Executive’s Scheme of Delegation will be reported to Council and may only be amended in accordance with the Constitution.
 It will contain the details required in Article 7 and set out in Part 3 of this Constitution.

 2. The Leader may amend the scheme of delegation relating to Executive functions at any time during the year.
-To do so, the Leader must give written notice to the Director of Governance, Legal & HR and to the person, body or committee concerned.
+To do so, the Leader must give written notice to the Director of Legal & Governance and to the person, body or committee concerned.
 The notice must set out the extent of the amendment to the scheme of delegation, and whether it entails the withdrawal of delegation from any person, body, committee or the Executive as a whole.
-Director of Governance, Legal & HR will present a report to the next ordinary meeting of the Council setting out the changes made by the Leader.
+Director of Legal & Governance will present a report to the next ordinary meeting of the Council setting out the changes made by the Leader.

 Conflicts of Interest